jcanedo279/PenroseAutomata/README.md

 # The Directory
-The PenroseAutomata repository comprises four parts:
+The PenroseAutomata repository comprises five parts:
-- A 'src' folder, containing the scripts:
+- A 'src/' folder, containing the scripts:
      - The main python scripts (MultigridList, Multigrid, MultigridCell)
      - The supplementary scripts (QuadTree)
-- An 'outputData' folder, where the outputs of the src files go
+- An 'outputData/' folder, where the outputs of the src files go
-     - 'fitMultigridData': contains all the data of the tiles who survive past fitGen generations
+     - 'fitMultigridData/': contains all the data of the tiles who survive past fitGen generations
-     - 'unfitMultigridData': contains the data of the tiles who do not survive past fitGen generations
+     - 'unfitMultigridData/': contains the data of the tiles who do not survive past fitGen generations
+     - 'poolMultigridData/': contains the data of the genetic algorithm
+          - 'fittest.json': the fittest member of each population is saved here, if this file is detected, then an initial population will be generated from save.
+If it is not detected, then a random initial population will be generated and a new 'fittest.json' will be created.
+          - 'gaStats/': contains the average fitness per genetic algorithm generation plotted out for each genetic algorithm created
+          - 'gaIndY/': contains the genetic algorithm with index 'Y'
+               - 'gaGenG/' contains the generation G of genetic algorithm Y = 'listIndX/': contains the multigridListData of MultigridList X in generation G in ga Y
+                    - 'fitDisp/': contains the multigridListData of the fittest MultigridList in generation G in ga Y, the gene of this grid is saved to 'fittest.json'
 - An 'Examples' folder, where any permanent data can be saved, ie favorite tiles
+- An 'About The Method' folder containing a more mathematical description of this problem and the methods used to solve it.
 - A 'README.md' file, this is where we currently are

 # How To Run